0x01x02x03/Spacenet/ReadMe.md

 __NOTE:__ Something inside the UsersGuide doesn't reflect the current version but the Web Gui is intuitive so it's not necessary to update the Doc.

+__IMPORTANT:__ Pip doesn't always generate a good 'requirements.txt' file , if for some reasons you can't install via .txt file just start the server.py file with python and install the libraries that the compiler can't find.

+Ex:

+'Error: No module named CherryPy'

+So now you can just type :

+'sudo pip install CherryPy'

 # Demo
 Here you can see Spacenet in action : https://www.youtube.com/watch?v=_gUft6FBXsA